 8. Sell some winners on the way up.
 I call this “forcing yourself to fall out of love.”
 In my experience, most investors hate to sell their stocks, both winners and losers.
 Hooey!
 Doing so will put some profits in your pocket, while also getting you mentally accustomed to selling offensively, instead of defensively (i.e., waiting for a stop to be hit, etc.).

 9. Reward yourself.
 Too many investors buy and sell, buy and sell, until the profits and losses lose some of their meaning.
-Thus, if you have a good first six months of 2009, or a good quarter, or even one superb trade (say, doubling your money on a stock), don’t be afraid to take some of those winnings out of your brokerage account and enjoy them; take your spouse out to a fancy dinner or plan a family vacation.
+Thus, if you have a good first six months of 2020, or a good quarter, or even one superb trade (say, doubling your money on a stock), don’t be afraid to take some of those winnings out of your brokerage account and enjoy them.
 If it’s a retirement account you’re using, you can’t take the money out … but you can still use some of your “regular” money to reward yourself for a job well done.

 10. Take a couple of regular breaks during the year, and also a couple of spontaneous ones if your stress level gets too high.
 If you’ve made a few losing trades in a row, or if you’re in the midst of a losing streak, there’s nothing wrong with walking away for a week or so, taking a deep breath, and re-assessing.
 The investors who keep forcing the issue usually are the ones that dig themselves into deep holes.